 The Crab Benedict with Lobster Hollandaise.
 A brunch MUST try!

 Chef Jason delivering the breakfast pizza.
 He’s incredible and makes some of the best pizza and pasta in the city!

 Anyone that reads my blog or follows me on social media hears about Nopa a LOT.
-That is because they are f-ing amazing.
+That is because they are f-ing amazing and the best brunch spot in the city where I take every out of town visitor.
 Seriously, they really can do no wrong especially when it comes to their brunch.
 I take every single out of towner here, especially New Yorkers as it has that super cool New York vibe to it and is also incredibly well intended (meaning what products they use, where they source their ingredients….).
 The food is also delicious.
 I always sit at the Chef’s Counter (view below), which has become such a special weekend dining outing for me.
 When I get the chance to visit Nopa, it’s always exciting.
 560 Divisadero St, San Francisco, CA 94117

 The French Toast: you must try this when brunching at Nopa.
 They offer full size or half size, so there is no excuse not to try it!

 For some really great Fried Chicken and Waffles (and just an overly delicious brunch) check out Soma’s The Keystone.
 The menu has a southern focus to it and is truly delicious.
 Read more about their incredible brunch on my full Keystone post here.
 68 4th St, San Francisco, CA 94103